oscimp/wr_acorn/README.md

 The patch applied to the White Rabbit PTP Core repository allowing to synthetsize the project for the Acorn CLE215+ as well as the instructions are found in the <a href="patch/">patch</a> repository.

-## Results

-Main PLL
+## PLL gain settings

+From the shell connected to the embdded RISC-V processor, the main PLL gain coefficients (proportional and integral) are set using the command
 ```
 pll gain 0 0 -400 -2 12
 ```

-Helper PLL (any negative number will do instead of -1)
+and similartly for the helper PLL (any negative number will do instead of -1 as 2nd argument)
 ```
 pll gain -1 0 -400 -2 12
 ```

+## Results

 MDEV measurement as a function of PLL loop gain coefficients, changing Kp while keeping Ki fixed except for one measurement.
 For reference, WRS is the Modified